devsisters/XLSXasJSON.jl/README.md

     }
   }]
 ```
-You can do something similar in column oriented sheets.
-Note that indexed and flat arrays are added.
+You can do something similar in column oriented sheets. with `row_oriented = false` keyword argument.

 firstName            | Jihad            | Marcus
 :------------------- | :--------------- | :-----------